 ● Big Air cushion or air cell that lies in the bottom in the foot arch when worn

-How an AirCast AirHeel Works?
+How Does An AirCast AirHeel Works?

 It is recommended to be worn an AirCast AirHeel over socks and not on bare feet.